DanielAlvarez2/mern-olea/README.md

 oleademo.com not working in incognito mode??? inspect at BestBuy
 add long allergy descriptions to schema and forms and display
 observe react effect to explain
+check to see what happens when uploading an image file without changing format from binary to base 64, also look into uploading 2 files at once for nama

 *******************************************
 SALES PITCH